Bundesdruckerei-GmbH/geoservice/README.md

 ##### Example

-The schema for the testdata could be stored in the file testdata_schema.py:
+The schema for the testdata could be stored in the file testdata_schema.py in the [geoservice/schemas](geoservice/schemas) folder:

     class TestdataParameterSchema(Schema):
         name = fields.List(fields.Str())